Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/index.md

 - Compatible with Unity 2020.3 or above.
 - Compatible with Android 5 (API 21) and iOS 10.0+.
+- Requires Xcode with SDK for iOS 15.2 or newer.

 ### Supported features